currently Applying to the Chilean government For permission to run trips on the bordali.

 Ages and experience

-• Ideal for adventurous families, couples, friends, and solo travelers who are comfortable in remote settings.
+• Ideal for adventurous families, couples, friends, and solo travelers in reasonably good shape.

 Ability levels